 He had four wives, and was married to actress Laraine Day from 1947 to 1960.
 Day knew nothing about baseball when she met Durocher, but became a very devoted baseball fan.
 Durocher was friendly with the likes of Frank Sinatra and Dean Martin, and enjoyed his Hollywood connections.
 He once played himself on The Munsters, a 1960s TV comedy about a ghoulish family living in suburbia.
 He is there to scout Herman Munster for the Los Angeles Dodgers.
-At seven feet and six inches tall and 380 pounds, Munster hits shots that dwarf the best efforts of Babe Ruth.
+At seven feet and six inches tall and 380 pounds, Munster hit shots that dwarfed the best efforts of Babe Ruth.
 Actor Fred Gwynne played the lovable, if child-like, version of Frankenstein's monster.
 Ultimately, Herman stuck with his more fitting job at a cemetery.

 "Stick it in his ear!" was another well-known Durocher battle cry.